metalekan/metalekan/README.md

 My Tech Stack
 Here are some of the technologies and tools I love to work with:

-🌐 Frontend: HTML, CSS, JavaScript, React, NodeJS
-📝 Blockchain: Ethereum, Solidity
+🌐 Frontend: HTML, CSS, Tailwind, JavaScript, React, NodeJS 📝 Blockchain: Ethereum, Solidity
 🚀 Tools: VS Code, Git, Thirdweb, Firebase
 🌐 Hosting: Netlify, Namecheap